 The ruling grows out of a decision this past winter by the U.S. Court of Appeals here affirming a 1980 FCC decision to establish the new AM stations on clear channel frequencies (Billboard, Feb.
 27).
 At the time, 12 of the Class 1-A clear channel stations were already sharing their channels with distant fulltime stations.
-Two of them had co-channel operations, and the remaining were broadcasting without sharing to be unfit by the FCC to hold licenses of several properties, will affect United's present qualifications to remain a licensee.
+Two of them had co-channel operations, and the remaining were broadcasting without sharing at night.